shivupa/enchilada_ranking_ABQ/README.md

   2. Duran's station (Amazing food and easy second to the excellent Cervantes, but rice is not part of the combo.
 Excellent vibes -- feels like coming home.)
   3. El Patio (Really good, but weak chile.
 Too runny/soupy chile.
 Also, they don't do rice.)
   4. Papa Felipe's (Enjoyable.
 Doesn't knock your socks off, but its great.
 Both rolled and blue stacked are good.
 Great salsa.)
+  5. Cocinia Azul (Original location.
+Good but very plain.
+The chile has a good heat but is very simple.
+The whole dish feels like something is missing.
+Really limited menu for vegetarians.
+Sopapillas are mid.)
-  5. Los Cuates (I normally really like this place, but the stacked didn't have the cheese melted all the way through.
+  6. Los Cuates (I normally really like this place, but the stacked didn't have the cheese melted all the way through.
 The rolled are great.
 Red chile is good).

 # Unranked (coming soon):